Kaviar in Norwegian

 fresh/roasted sweet red peppers; sliced green peppers; tomato wedges or grape tomatoes on tooth picks; marinated artichoke hearts; capers, leaf lettuce, lemon leaves, lemon slices, fresh parsley or dill.

-They are topped with sea foods, meats and cheeses as well as vegetables.
+They are topped with seafood, meats and cheeses as well as vegetables.
 Kaviar, mayonnaise and cheeses are available in convenient tubes.
 It's easy to make appetizing sandwiches when you have great "tools".

 Try egg salad sandwiches with Kaviar added directly to the salad or on top of an open face sandwich with a sprig of parsley or dill.
 It will make your taste buds "zing".